 Clean Air Day art installation

-Local environmental action charity Action 21 and artist Libby Esler recently ran a series of workshops with community groups across the District to design a bike wheel art installation, which can be seen at the corner of Parade and Newbold Terrace on the railings of Jephson Gardens from 15 June.
+Local environmental action charity Action 21 and artist Libby Esler recently ran a series of workshops with community groups across the District to design a bike wheel art installation, which can be seen on the railings at St Nicholas Park (Banbury Road) from Wednesday 31 May 2023.

 Each bike wheel has been decorated by young people and members of the Action 21 craft club, representing their aspirations for cleaner air.
 The installation features important information on the effects of air pollution and what simple steps can be taken to make a big difference.